 4. Aerators

 Aerators are essential for milkfish farming in the Philippines.
 They are responsible for circulating and aerating the water in fish ponds, which is necessary for increasing growth rates and producing higher-quality milkfish.
 By improving water quality, specifically oxygen levels and temperature, aerators can provide better conditions for milkfish.
 Without aerators, milkfish farming would not be possible.
-They allow for larger quantities of milkfish to be stocked in a pond, which increases efficiency and productivity.
+They allow larger quantities of milkfish to be stocked in a pond, increasing efficiency and productivity.
 To optimize milkfish growth and production, proper aerator maintenance is essential.

 Farming Milkfish Step 2: Process of Farming Milkfish in the Philippines